 - 3. Defenses

-The Nevada crime of coercion under NRS 207.190 occurs when a person intentionally tries to compel another person do something — or to refrain from doing something — by either:
+The Nevada crime of coercion under NRS 207.190 occurs when you intentionally try to compel another person to do something — or to refrain from doing something — by either:

-- being violent — or threatening violence — towards the person, his/her family, or property;
+- being violent — or threatening violence — towards the person, their family, or property;

 - depriving the person of a tool, implement, or clothing; or